Product Review: Academic Planner – a Tool for Time Management

-I’ve reviewed quite a few paper planners over the past few years, some which were designed for busy moms, with the rest being more “all purpose” planners.
-Leslie Josel, who is one of my “tweetmates,” recently sent me a copy of the planner she developed specifically for students, and with back-to-school right around the corner, I’d like to tell you about it.
+I’ve reviewed quite a few paper planners over the years, some which were designed for busy moms, with the rest being more “all purpose” planners.

-As a work-from-home business owner who hasn’t had school-aged kids for many years, my initial reactions were based on my current situation.
-I like:
+Since I haven’t been a student or had school-aged kids for many years, my initial reactions were based on my current situation as a home-based business owner.
+I really like:

 - the construction, with coil binding and an outer cover made of plastic to protect the paper inside